Little Efforts Make A Difference – The Compound Effect

 Learning selling skills is like anything, it takes practice and practice takes time.
 Many of the techniques I teach have what I call time release learning meaning that even though you often see results right away, it takes weeks, months or even years for selling to “come easy”.

-The important thing that ultimately makes the difference is continuing to learn, do, and move even when it feels like you’re making very little progress.
+The important thing that ultimately makes the difference is continuing to learn, do, and move even when it feels like you’re making very little progress in these little efforts.

 In life and in business, it’s the little efforts that tend to make a big difference.
 You’ve just got to be willing to keep at it.
 Too many people give up or never get started because they think they have to be an overnight success.

 What, if anything, do you need to learn to achieve your goal?
 Have you been admiring a skill set that someone else has or a business that they’ve built?
 Are you wondering how you can have that same skill set or business?
-Then ask yourself, “Have I invested in learning what I need to know as well as the time it will take to get me to my goal?
+Maybe you're wondering if you should ask them for help?
+Then, ask yourself, “Have I invested in learning what I need to know as well as the time it will take to get me to my goal?
 If not, what is it going to take to move you into action?

 A favorite Chinese proverb of mine is, “The best time to plant a cherry tree was twenty years ago, the second best time is today.”